cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Such attacks become relevant in a setting where several parties, say, A, B and C, share the same password PRS.
 An adversary might relay messages from an honest user A, who aims at interacting with user B, to a party C instead.
-If no party identifier strings are used and B and C share the same PRS value then A might be using CPace for establishing a common ISK key with C while assuming to interact with party B.
+If no party identifier strings are used and B and C share the same PRS value then A might be using CPace for establishing a common ISK key with C while assuming to interact with party B. (If A is allowing for multiple concurrent sessions the adversary might even relay messages back to A such that A interacts with itself {{HS14}}.)
-Including and checking party identifiers can fend off such relay attacks.
+Including and checking remote party identifiers can fend off such relay attacks.

 The following guidance SHOULD be followed regarding party identifiers.